lbbc1117/TimeSheet/README.md

 ```

 ###To specify the column headers:
-"name" is to set the text shown in the header
+"name" is to set the text shown in the header.
-"title" is to set the text shown when the header is hovered
+"title" is to set the text shown when the header is hovered.
-"style" is css code to customize the style of the header
+"style" is css code to customize the style of the header.
 ```javascript
 data : {
    colHead : [